Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

         )
 ```

-4. It has the same dedupe logic.
+4. The script has the same dedupe logic.
 ``` sql
 ,l_deduped as
     (